StreamState/streamstate-utils/README.md

 # streamstate-utils

 Set of utils for managing cassandra and pyspark.
-Intended for use only with StreamState
+Intended for use only with StreamState.